robenkleene/design-references/blender.md

 - `numpad .` / `View > Frame Selected`: Focus the selected object
 - `backtick` Also has a way to "View Selected", with an `s` key shortcut

+## Node Editor

+- Show the node editor by dragging the timeline view up from the bottom of the main scene view.
+Then clicking the clock to switch from the "Timeline" to the "Texture Node Editor".